 - Sales: the lifeblood for commercial websites.
 Enough said.

 - Repeat sales with little or any further marketing required: the holy grail of doing business on the Internet.
 Make your first sale to a new customer a success and the effort to create subsequent sales can seem easy by comparison.

 At one time, here at www.InternetTIPS.com, our bounce rate was over 20%.
 A few years ago, on an earlier version of InternetTIPS.com, we got our bounce rate down to 0.66% — less than 1%.
 That means, the vast majority of our visitors were doing precisely what we initially hoped they would do: staying for longer and exploring the website further.

 Since those days, the web has changed, many folks feel even busier, impatience is growing, and perhaps we read less online.
 Search engines want unique content made up of words, graphics, and videos.
 Yet many people prefer to the faster medium of video online.
 In addition, we became so busy working on multiple projects that we neglected working on our website content.
 As a result, naturally, the bounce rate went up much higher.

 Now we have a new version of the website, plus more time to commit to this long-term website project, so we'll soon start work on adding lots of useful content, interacting with visitors, and hopefully, getting our bounce rate down again.
 Bounce rate tends to remind website providers that we get back what we put in, and about changing web landscapes.

 Tip: people only stay around if what they find is relevant to them and has real value.

 So just how did we originally get our bounce rate down to such a low level?
 The answer may surprise you: we didn't actually try to get our bounce rate down at all!
-Instead, we simply concentrated on creating what we visualize as "quality content".
+Instead, we simply concentrated on creating what we visualise as "quality content".
 To do that, we asked ourselves two key questions: